ThoughtWorksInc/Binding.scala/README.md

 `scrollIntoView` method will be invoked when the `Div` is created.
-If you invoked a method that does not defined in `Div`, the Scala compiler will report an compile-time error instead of bringing the failure to run-time, Because Scala is a statically typed language and the Scala compiler understand the type of `Div`.
+If you invoked a method that does not defined in `Div`, the Scala compiler will report an compile-time error instead of bringing the failure to run-time, because Scala is a statically typed language and the Scala compiler understand the type of `Div`.

 You may also notice `className` and `title`.
 They are DOM properties on `Div`.
 They are type-checked by Scala compiler as well.